 You’ll have to make some tough choices: do I watch my favorite TV show or read that chapter?
 Do I go out for lunch this weekend or get started on that paper?
 The brutal truth is that you’ll have to make sacrifices if you want to be successful in grad school.
 But the result is worth it.
 You can always catch up on those TV programs later and your real friends will understand that you’ll make time for them when you can.
 And following the plan will allow you to meet your family and work obligations so that you don’t reach the end of your degree with regrets.

 If you’re still considering whether graduate school is right for you then you can read more here.
-And if you found this post helpful, please share it with your friends or pin it to your favorite Pinterest board.

 Your success is up to you – you can do it!